Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: Related Work

 \subsection{Divergent Thinking and Convergent Thinking for Creativity}

-Divergent thinking and convergent thinking are widely regarded as two core cognitive processes that are central to creativity~\cite{guilford1956structure,guilford1967nature}.
-Divergent thinking focuses on generating a wide range of varied ideas in response to a question or task, whereas convergent thinking focuses on narrowing down a set of ideas, selecting the most promising ones, and refining them into a single or a few viable solutions~\cite{guilford1956structure}.
-Previous research has established that creative processes often unfold as transitions between divergent and convergent thinking~\cite{CreativeProblemSolving}.
-For instance, in Wallas's four stages of creativity (i.e., preparation, incubation, illumination, and verification), divergent thinking is often associated with preparation and incubation, while convergent thinking is more associated with illumination and verification~\cite{wallas1926art,DBLP:conf/chi/KumarVJA25}.
+\looseness-1 Divergent and convergent thinking are widely regarded as two core cognitive processes that are central to creativity~\cite{guilford1956structure,guilford1967nature}.
+Divergent thinking focuses on generating a wide range of varied ideas in response to a question or task.
+In contrast, convergent thinking focuses on refining those high-level ideas into viable solutions~\cite{guilford1956structure}.

-More recently, researchers have investigated how generative models perform on divergent and convergent thinking tasks, and how they affect human-AI co-creation processes.
-Existing work has found that generative models show exceptional divergent thinking capabilities, often surpassing human baselines on tasks such as the Alternate Uses Test (AUT)~\cite{hubert2024current,guilford1967nature}.
-However, despite these capabilities, studies have found that during human-AI co-creation, generative models do not necessarily help humans think more divergently and can instead lead users to anchor on the model's initial outputs rather than exploring a broader space of alternatives, resulting in premature convergence and design fixation~\cite{DBLP:conf/chi/Wadinambiarachchi24,DBLP:conf/chi/SuhCMLX24}.
-Based on these prior findings, our work focuses on operationalizing divergent and convergent thinking in the design of our human-AI co-creation workflow.
-Specifically, we operationalize these two modes of thinking into two complementary stages, \emph{brainstorming} and \emph{refinement}, and design interfaces that scaffold both divergent exploration and convergent refinement.
+\looseness-1 Previous research has established that creative models often unfold as transitions between divergent and convergent thinking~\cite{CreativeProblemSolving}.
+For instance, Finke et al.'s Geneplore model~\cite{finke1996creative} describes creative cognition as involving two processes: in the \textit{generative} process, individuals produce diverse high-level ``preinventive'' structures without strong goal control (i.e., divergent thinking).
+In the \textit{exploratory} process, these structures are interpreted and developed with respect to the specific task (i.e., convergent thinking).
+The \emph{generative} process may involve several cognitive mechanisms, with one central mechanism being association: the process of linking concepts stored in memory~\cite{beaty2023associative,mednick1962associative}.
+The ability to form such associations is closely related to human creativity.
+Creativity research shows that highly creative people are more associative in their thinking: they travel further in semantic space, switch between more semantic subcategories, and make larger leaps between associations~\cite{beaty2023associative}.

+\looseness-1 Inspired by these cognitive theories of creativity, we examine an approach grounded in the Geneplore model to support divergent and convergent thinking for creative tasks.
+We instantiate this approach in \ours{}, a system for human-AI co-creation of images.
+In our system, the \emph{generative} process is powered by an associative-thinking prompting strategy that draws remote connections from distant domains to generate preinventive structures~\cite{DBLP:journals/corr/abs-2405-06715}.